-Most seniors would prefer to remain in their homes as long as they can, but living independently can entail a series of challenges that can lead to increased stress.
-Luckily, there are ways around this, including using home health services like those offered by Knute Nelson.
-In-home care options from Knute Nelson cover a wide range of services and even technologies that make living a home simpler and easier, including:
+Most aging adults would prefer to remain in their homes as long as they can, but living independently can entail a series of challenges that can lead to increased stress.
+Luckily, there are ways around this, including using home health care services.
+In-home care options from Knute Nelson cover a wide range of services and even technologies that make living at home simpler and easier, including:

 To Reduce Stress, Take a Walk – Or Even Go for a Swim

 As noted above, exercise is one of the best ways that seniors can relieve stress – and the benefits go far beyond simply brightening your day.
 Knute Nelson’s wellness center in Alexandria, Minnesota, is open to members and has a full range of classes, machines, and instruction.
 Glide into the warm water pool for some low-impact exercise or hop on a stationary bike to simply burn calories.
 The center has classes for all fitness levels, a studio with balance bars, and personal trainers, and is open from 5 a.m. to 10 p.m.